Home Pets Categorizer

 Conversion

-Once the model has been converted, you can use the selected hardware to test its accuracy.
+Once the model is converted, you can use the selected hardware to test its accuracy.

 # Testing your idea